asyncapi/asyncapi-react/docs/development/guide.md

 - Each line should contain no more than one statement.
 - Always put the opening brace in the same line as the previous statement.
 - Avoid using the ternary operator (`statement ? true : false`).
 Use the guard (`&&`) instead.
 - Do not use a prefix or a suffix on an interface like `IVariable` or `VariableInterface`.
-That does not apply to `AsyncApiInterface`, `ConfigInterface`, and `ThemeInterface`.
+That does not apply to `AsyncApiInterface` and `ConfigInterface`.
 - Do not use public statements before any properties and methods of classes.
-- Always capitalize the first letter in the name of the new React component.
-- Use one definition of the React component per one file.
+- Try to use only one definition of the React component per one file.
 - Use `export const` for all components.
 - Use `Props` and `State` names for props and state types for components.
 Always keep their definitions above the component definition.
-- Create new styled components in `styled.ts` files.
 - Create generic components that are used in multiple places in the `components` directory.
 It does not apply to the Playground application.

 The maintainers of the repository reserve the right to change these rules.